Glasner's problem for Polish groups with metrizable universal minimal flow: Introduction

 \section{Introduction}

-In \cite{Glasner1998}, Glasner asked whether every minimally almost periodic, monothetic, Polish group is necessarily extremely amenable.
-Recall that a topological group $G$ is \emph{minimally almost periodic} when it admits no non-trivial continuous character, \emph{monothetic} when it contains a dense cyclic subgroup, and \emph{extremely amenable} when every continuous $G$-action on a compact Hausdorff space has a fixed point.
-While this problem - now known as Glasner's problem - is still open in general (a detailed account can be found in Pestov's contribution in \cite{Pearl07}), the main purpose of this short paper is to observe that recent results in topological dynamics provide an easy positive answer under additional assumptions.
+In \cite{Glasner1998}, Eli Glasner asked whether there exists a minimally almost periodic, monothetic, Polish group that is not extremely amenable.
+(Recall that a topological group $G$ is \emph{minimally almost periodic} when it admits no non-trivial continuous character, \emph{monothetic} when it contains a dense cyclic subgroup, and \emph{extremely amenable} when every continuous $G$-action on a compact Hausdorff space has a fixed point.)
+While many experts in the field, including Glasner himself, seem to be convinced that such a group does exist, this problem - now known as \emph{Glasner's problem} - is still largely open in general (a detailed account can be found in Pestov's contribution in \cite{Pearl07}).
+The main purpose of this short paper is to observe that recent results in topological dynamics provide an easy negative answer under additional assumptions.

 The proof is based on a simple description of two classical flows (i.e. continuous actions on compact Hausdorff spaces) attached to any (Hausdorff) topological group $G$, which we will describe now.
 Given a flow $G\actson X$ and $x,y\in X$, the ordered pair $(x,y)$ is \emph{proximal} when there exists a net $(g_{\alpha})_\alpha$ of elements of $G$ such that $\lim_\alpha g_\alpha \cdot x = \lim_\alpha g_\alpha \cdot y$.
 It is \emph{distal} if $x = y$ or $(x,y)$ is not proximal.
 The flow $X$ is then \emph{proximal} (resp. distal) when every $(x,y)\in X^{2}$ is proximal (resp. distal).
 Particular cases of distal flows are provided by \d{equicontinuous} flows, which are those for which for every $x\in X$ and $\epsilon\in \mathcal U_{X}$ (the uniformity of $X$), there exists a neighborhood $U$ of $x$ so that $(g\cdot x, g\cdot y)\in \epsilon$ for every $g\in G$ and $y\in U$.